Simon-Cao-Git/npjuc-bilayer-graphene-synapse/README.md

 # Computational Workflow for Li Diffusion in Bilayer Graphene

 This repository documents the computational work underlying the paper:

-**“Artificial synapse with tunable dynamic range for neuromorphic computing with ion intercalated bilayer graphene”** (npj *Unconventional Computing*).
-A citation to our paper will be added here once the final publication details are available.
+He, Y., (Simon) Cao, P., Hashemkhani, S. *et al*.
+Artificial synapse with tunable dynamic range for neuromorphic computing with ion intercalated bilayer graphene. *npj Unconv.
+Comput.* **2**, 28 (2025). https://doi.org/10.1038/s44335-025-00042-4

 We supplement the experimental findings by investigating the energetics and diffusion properties of lithium (Li) in bilayer graphene using **density functional theory (DFT)**.